 At first glance, that's just what it looks like, remains.
-But take a deeper look down and it’s allies and see signs of life and artistic outcries signifying there’s some thing huge simmering, rumbling, and about to burst.
-The locals hop on wi-fi spots in narrow allies as American culture slips its way in through the crevices of the crumbling socialist walls.
+But take a deeper look down an alley.
+Stroll down a dusty street.
+See signs of life.
+Artistic outcries signify something huge simmers, rumbles, and is about to burst.
+Locals hop on wi-fi spots in narrow allies as American culture slips its way in through the crevices of the crumbling communist walls.

-The street art in Havana hits you like a surprise gift hidden somewhere for you to delightfully stumble upon.
-The eye candy of bright colors, abstract art, and thoughtful messages are a delight to the eye as they are playfully sprinkled throughout the aging walls and ruin buildings.
+The street art in Havana hits you like surprise gifts hidden all over for you to delightfully stumble upon.
+The eye candy of bright colors, abstract art, and thoughtful messages are a delight.
+They are playfully sprinkled throughout the aging walls and ruin buildings.
 A sweet wink from a gritty city.

-Inhabitants squeeze in and out of tiny door like shapes carved out of metal grated doors used as various mini markets.
-Take a stroll down a side street and rock eyes with residents sitting in behind barred front doors as if they are literally imprisoned.
-Living in a dying eco system on its last leg but holding strong to keep it’s people in it.
+Inhabitants squeeze in and out of small shapes carved into sharp, metal grated doors to shop at hidden mini-markets.
+Take a stroll down a side street and lock eyes with residents sitting behind barred front doors as if they are literally imprisoned.
+Living in a dying ecosystem on its last leg but holding strong to keep it’s people in it.

-I didn't see much advertising in Cuba.
-The majority of the few billboards that I did see were solely dedicated to remembering the revolution and its long gone historically famous yet faded figures.
+There's not much advertising in Cuba anymore.
+The majority of the few billboards are solely dedicated to the revolution and its long gone historically famous yet faded figures.
 This one billboard, focused on the different aging faces of Fidel Castro.
 Shrouded in the shadows of the leaves from the trees above it, it started from the youthful yet serious face of the beginning of his political career to the old yet somehow still powerful looking old man at the end.